 A Language Resource Base (LRB) is a specialist provision based within a mainstream school.
 It is designed for pupils who would benefit from a mainstream placement but require additional opportunities to learn in a specialist environment that can be modified to optimise the child’s experience.
 There is one Language Resource Base in Camden; this is at Torriano Primary School.

-Children attending the LRB receive regular, specialist support both within the base and also within their class.
-Children will receive support from speech and language therapists, specialist teachers and teaching assistants.
+Children attending the LRB at Torriano receive regular, specialist support, both within the base and also within their class.
+Children accessing this provision will receive support from speech and language therapists, specialist teachers and teaching assistants.
 This ensures that children and young people can focus on the curriculum and have additional input to address their specific needs.
 Their provision will be specified in their EHCP.

-The panel meet three times a year in line with key times for decision of children’s placement.
-Reception entry will be decided in the autumn term in the academic year before the next September.
-Information is gathered from a range of sources in order to decide whether needs can be met in mainstream school or whether they can be best met through the provision provided by the LRB.
-The Resource Base has 2 places in each year from Nursery to year 6.
-In the majority of cases children and young people attending the LRB will have an Education Health Care Plan which reflects the need for additional provision that cannot be provided within a mainstream setting.
-The plan typically specifies that a social and communication difficulty has been identified or a specific language impairment.
+The LRB has 2 places in each year from Reception to Year 6.
+In all cases, children and young people attending the LRB will have an Education Health Care Plan which reflects the need for additional provision that cannot be provided within a mainstream setting.
+The plan typically specifies that a social and communication difficulty or a specific language impairment has been identified.

 Staff are well trained to support children with additional needs and we are proud to offer a high level of universal provision.
 This is evident through our inclusive practices, use of visually supportive resources and robust staff training schedule.